The Payments Desk

 Neteller's gone from 20 to 37?
 That’s *insane*—like paying 80 quid for a pint instead of 40 and just nodding like “eh, it’s Friday.”
 Paysafe’s worse though—hearing “we can’t tell you why” feels like getting hit with a fine on PayPal for buying a coffee and then being told the receipt’s in Estonian.
 Is there *any* PSP out there that doesn’t act like a haunted Excel file?

-Neteller just bounced 37 % of our Q3 deposits—1 goal celebration
+Neteller just bounced 37 % of our Q3 deposits—1 blackjack table

 Learning from the operators who did it, go easy 🙏